united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/introduction-asset-management.md

 description: Introduction to IIoT Connectivity and Asset Management in UMH.
 weight: 1000
 edition: community
-draft: true
+draft: false
 ---

-## Introduction to IIoT Connectivity and Asset Management in UMH

 In IIoT, connectivity involves extracting and contextualizing data from various systems into the Unified Namespace.
 There's no universal solution; a blend of different tools is required, tailored to specific technical and organizational challenges.
+The goal with asset management is that you can add everything with an IP on your shopfloor.
+So, if the connection gets worse or drops entirely, you are notified.
+This is required for any data extraction step using benthos and the Management Console.
+In the future, we will also recommend adding an asset before working with it in Node-RED.

+## When should I use it?
+Integration of heterogeneous techniques is not straightforward.
+Additionally, mismatches and limitations in the organization make it more complicated.
+Asset Management in UMH addresses the following challenges, for instance.

-## Technical Challenges Examples:
+### Technical Challenges Examples:

 - **Uncommon Protocols:** Handling rare communication protocols.
 - **Non-Ethernet Protocols:** Dealing with non-standard connections, like a 4-20 mA sensor or a USB-connected barcode reader.
 - **Monotonous Integrations:** Numerous data sources in the same format can lead to tedious, error-prone setup processes.
 Templating is a key solution here.
 - **High Variance in Data Sources:** For instance, different QA stations in production lines might use slightly varied REST API versions, necessitating extensive customization.

-## Organizational Challenges Examples:
+### Organizational Challenges Examples:

 - **IT and OT Tool Mismatch:** Advanced IT tools like Spark/Flink may be challenging for OT personnel who have crucial domain knowledge.
 - **OT Tools’ Limitations:** Traditional OT tools often struggle in modern IT environments, lacking features like Docker compatibility, monitoring, automated backups, or high availability.

-## Recommended Tools in UMH
+## What can I do with it?

+You can manage connectivity effectively; for example, you can create, configure, and delete connections using tools in a comfortable way.

+## How can I use it?

 To address these challenges, UMH recommends a combination of tools for effective connectivity: